Spacial/covid19/README.md

 - [COVID19Py](https://pypi.org/project/COVID19Py/): A tiny Python package for easy access to up-to-date Coronavirus (COVID-19, SARS-CoV-2) cases data.
 - (pt-br) [Simulador de Capacidade instalada para o SUS](http://covid-sus-simulator.3778.care)
 - [Should I implement the complete izolation in my country?](https://kidzik.shinyapps.io/corona-simulator/), [repo](https://github.com/kidzik/corona)
+- [COVID-19 Scenarios](https://covid19-scenarios.org/): This tool uses a mathematical model to simulate a variety of COVID-19 outcomes based on user-defined parameters.
+This output of the model depends on model assumptions and parameter choices.
+- [global-lmic-reports-orderly](https://github.com/mrc-ide/global-lmic-reports-orderly): COVID-19 forecast reports for LMICs
+- [Temporal variation in transmission during the COVID-19 outbreak](https://epiforecasts.io/covid/): To identify changes in the reproduction number, rate of spread, and doubling time during the course of the COVID-19 outbreak at the national and subnational level whilst accounting for potential biases due to delays in case reporting.
+Repo: [covid](https://github.com/epiforecasts/covid): Temporal variation in transmission during the COVID-19 outbreak.
+- [COVIDMINDER](https://github.com/TheRensselaerIDEA/COVIDMINDER): Revealing regional disparities in outcomes, determinants, and mediations of the COVID-19 pandemic.
+- [tidycovid19](https://github.com/joachim-gassen/tidycovid19): An R Package to Download, Tidy and Visualize Covid-19 Related Data

 ## Outbreaks and Pandemics